dextersjab/workflow-graph/README.md

-# Workflow graph
+# Workflow Graph

-A Python library for building and executing directed graphs of operations, with support for both synchronous and asynchronous execution.
-It's a lightweight alternative to LangGraph that doesn't require LangChain for streaming capabilities.
+A Python library for building and running directed graphs of operations, with support for both synchronous and asynchronous execution.
+It's a lightweight alternative to LangGraph with no dependencies other than the official [typing_extensions](https://typing-extensions.readthedocs.io).

-> **BREAKING CHANGES WARNING**: Version 0.3.0 introduced significant API changes.
-Please review the documentation carefully when upgrading from earlier versions.

 ## Features